ulfsv/SentimentAnalysisWebAPI/README.md

 # How the data was prepared

 A pretrained model was used based on UCI Sentiment Labeled Sentences dataset.
 The hyperparameter training values and accuracy on the test set are unknown.
-The quality of the data and correct classification in to negative and positive classification are th most important part of getting a model with good accuracy.
+The quality of the data and correct classification in to negative and positive classification are the most important part of getting a model with good accuracy.
-The training data looks similar to this:
+- The training data looks similar to this:
  SentimentText 	                            Sentiment (Label)
  Waitress was a little slow in service.
 0
  Crust is not good.
 0
  Wow...
 Loved this place.
-1
-Service was very prompt.
+1 Service was very prompt.
 1

 # Showing the swagger API documentation with Swashbuckle
 ![predict from command line](https://github.com/ulfsv/SentimentAnalysisWebAPI/blob/master/swaggeer_doc.png)